Crockpot Chicken and Rice

 Olive Oil: You can substitute avocado oil, butter, or ghee.

-Chicken Breasts: You can substitute chicken breasts with boneless chicken thighs or chicken tenders.
-I haven’t tried this with turkey but it might work!
+Chicken Breasts: You can substitute boneless skinless chicken thighs or chicken tenders for boneless skinless breasts.
+I haven’t tried making it with turkey but it might work!
 Checkout this Crockpot Turkey Breast recipe if you have turkey you’d like to cook in the crockpot.

 Other Veggies: Broccoli or asparagus would be great additions or substitutions to this recipe.
 You could also use frozen peas/corn/carrot/green bean mix.

-Rice: This recipe was developed using long grain white rice.
-Brown rice will require different liquid amounts and cooking time.
-We haven’t tested brown rice, but I think it would need another hour of cooking time and 1 cup more broth.
+Rice: This recipe calls for long grain white rice.
+Brown rice will require different liquid amounts and a longer cooking time.
+We haven’t tested brown rice, but I think it will need an additional hour of cooking time and at least 1 cup more broth.
 Try it at your own risk!

 Creamier: If you’d like it more creamy, add another splash of milk and a dollop of yogurt.